microsoft/PartnerResources/_docs/Industry/Retail/Retail.md

  - retail
 ---

-# Learning Plan Resources for Retail
+# Learning Plan Resources for Microsoft Cloud for Retail

-{ Description of Learning Plan }
+Microsoft Cloud for Retail brings together different data sources across the retail value chain and uniquely connects experiences across the end-to-end shopper journey through a set of capabilities that deliver a more relavant personlaized experiences and operational excellence for sustained profitability

 Content is broken down as follows:
 * Fundamentals, Associate, Expert, Specialist: content categorized in increasing level of complexity